NuGet/Home/designs/FloatingStableAndPrerelease.md

 I would like to use floating versions that only resolve to stable versions of the package (Current behavior) I would like to use floating versions that can resolve to the latest version even if the latest happens to be a pre-release version.
-I should be able to use both the braces/regex formats i.e. 1.* or [1.0.0, 2.0.0) that can include pre-release versions I would like to additionally define whether I want to resolve to rc, beta, alpha or all pre-releases.
+I would like to additionally define whether I want to resolve to rc, beta, alpha or all pre-releases.

 ## Goals